urshashi09/urshashi09/README.md

 ### Hi there 👋 I'm Urshashi Majumder
 Welcome to my GitHub profile!
-I'm a passionate Computer Science Engineering student at Techno India University with a specialization in Artificial Intelligence. 🎓 Currently, I'm deeply immersed in exploring the realms of AI, Machine Learning, Web Applications, and Blockchain technologies. 💻
+I'm a passionate Computer Science Engineering student at Techno India University with a specialization in Artificial Intelligence. 🎓 Currently, I'm deeply immersed in exploring the realms of AI, Machine Learning, Web Applications, and Backend technologies. 💻
 My curiosity knows no bounds, and I'm always on the lookout for opportunities to dive deeper into cutting-edge technologies.